Skip to main content

 About

-The Crust is a single player survival strategy game with a science fiction theme.
+The Crust is a single player survival city builder game with post-apocalyptic and science fiction themes.
 It was developed by VEOM Studio and was released on July 15, 2024.
 It received mostly positive reviews from players.

 Skip User Reviews

-• Active development with frequent updates and responsiveness from the developers.
+• Active development with frequent updates, bug fixes, and developer responsiveness showing commitment to improving the experience.

 • story